Poppy Seed Rolls make for the perfect breakfast, snack or dessert. This recipe is amazing because it requires NO rising time.

 - Knead the dough for about 15 minutes, until it’s elastic and not sticky.

 - Dust your counter with flour and roll out the dough with a rolling pin to very thin rectangle.
 Brush it with whisked egg, this makes poppy seed stick to the dough.
-Spread even thin layer of poppy seed.
+Spread even thin layer of poppy seeds.

 - Place them on baking sheet covered with parchment paper, leaving about an inch of space in between each one.
 Repeat until you run out of dough.

-- Preheat oven to 300F.
-With whisked egg, brush tops of piroshky.
+- Preheat the oven to 300 °F. Brush tops of piroshky with wisked eggs.
 Bake for 30-45 minutes, until golden brown.